 See the following employment opportunities available at local health care institutions.

-View / Download catalog information for the Registered Nursing Program
+View / Download catalog information for the Registered Nursing Program (AAS Degree)

 Students should understand that although co-admitted to the Oregon Health Sciences University School of Nursing, those who choose to transition from the UCC Nursing Program to OHSU will have to undergo a background history check for OHSU at the time of transition and ability to enroll in OHSU courses may be negatively impacted by any criminal history in their background.